d-s-cohen/visualizirr/README.md

 ---

 **cohort_list.csv** can optionally be placed in this directory in order to enable shortcuts to different cohort selections.
-The default data path is 'data/' if cohort_list.csv hasn't been implemented.
+The default data path used for the report is 'data/' if cohort_list.csv hasn't been implemented.
 If you wish to change this path for the current session, you may do so at the top of the home page.
 These shortcuts appear under 'Cohort Path Selection' above.
 ImmuneRepProcess.R has an option to automatically update this list when running new cohorts.

 cohort_list.csv template: